-- Tree pits may be incorporated into the carriageway width to help delineate parking and define pedestrian priority zones, crossing points and other nodes along main streets.
-When this occurs, the kerb will be brought out and around the tree to integrate the planting with the verge - 2) Cyclepaths are to be provided as per the Pedestrian and Cycle Network Plan and may be on street or off road.
-On street cycle lane 1m wide each direction.
-Off road share hike and bike 2.5m wide path within total road reserve - 3) Medians 4m minimum width allow for central tree planting - 4) Angle parking can be used for high intensity activity areas such as the Town and Village Centres and streets adjoining major parklands with high visitor numbers - 5) Upright kerb to be used.
-Flush and/or permeable kerb to be used on Sub Arterial and WSUD Median at interface with median.
+- 1) Tree pits may be incorporated into the carriageway width to help delineate parking and define pedestrian priority zones, crossing points and other nodes along main streets.
+When this occurs, the kerb will be brought out and around the tree to integrate the planting with the verge - 2.
+2) Cyclepaths are to be provided as per the Pedestrian and Cycle Network Plan and may be on street or will be off road.
+On street cycle lane 1m wide each direction Off road share hike and bike 2.5m wide path within total road reserve - 3.
+3) Medians 4m minimum width allow for central tree planting - 4.
+4) Angle parking can be used for high intensity activity areas such as the Town and Village Centres and streets adjoining major parklands with high visitor numbers - 5.
+5)-Upright kerb to be used.
+Flush and/or permeable kerb to be used on Sub Arterial and WSUD Median at interface with median. - 6.
+6) For major collector roads servicing bus routes, the parking lane will be widened to 3m in localised sections where bus stops are to be provided.